 Metabolic Bone Disease

 This disease is caused by improper husbandry, especially the lack of bioavailable calcium in the diet.
-It can also be caused by low vitamin D levels and lack of UVB lighting.
+It can also be caused by low vitamin D levels and a lack of UVB lighting.
 At its core, MBD is always defined by low calcium levels, regardless of cause.
 Symptoms include limb twitching, mouth swelling, paralysis, muscle wasting, bone deformities, severe lethargy, inappetence, and constipation.
 Bearded Dragons with symptoms of MBD should see a veterinarian since the disease is often advanced when symptoms are noticeable.

 Also known as Ulcerative or Infectious Stomatitis, Mouth Rot is caused by poor dental hygiene, specifically, micro-cuts in the gums and food stuck in the mouth.
 Poor husbandry leading to stress can increase the risk of developing Mouth Rot.
 Symptoms include poor appetite, refusing to drink, dehydration, thickened secretions from the mouth, yellowing areas in the mouth, and swelling of the gums, mouth, or face.
 If you see these symptoms, you should have your Bearded Dragon evaluated by a veterinarian.
 It’s a good idea to give them a run-down of your current care routine so they can make recommendations for husbandry changes.